maurogwerder/pattern_recognition_exercises/KWS/3_KWS_report.md

 value of the matrix.
 We thus get seven distances representing each feature for each image-pair.

 We then sort the distances and thus get a ranking.
 We take each rank and apply a majority voting, taking the image that is found the most often at each rank.
 We then draw a P/R-curve, calculating true-negative, true-positive and false-positive counts for increasing amounts of evaluated ranks.
+DTW and ranking can be seen in `dtw_from_featurefiles_fastdtw.py`, plotting can be seen in `placeholder plotting`.

 After getting some results, we decided to implement the library `fastdtw` to increase the computational speed from aprroximately
 5 hours to 30 minutes per word.
 We also adjusted our ranking.
 We now rank one feature, calculate all counts needed for a P/R-curve and take the mean between all features of a word.
+The adjusted algorithm and ranking utilising the `fastdtw`-library can be seen in
-DTW and ranking can be seen in `placeholder DTW`, plotting can be seen in `placeholder plotting`.
+`dtw_from_featurefiles_fastdtw.py`, `save_features for fastdtw.py` and `plotting_one_word.py`.

 #### Results
 Application of the algorithms for selected words can be seen below.
-We show three P/R-curves done with our own DTW algorithm and the old ranking system, and two curves done with `fastdtw` and the new ranking system:
+We show three P/R-curves done with our own DTW algorithm and the old ranking system, and three selected curves done with `fastdtw` and the new ranking system:
 * 'with' (old)

 ![](pictures/with_pr_curve.jpeg)